- Ancient Writing Systems

 According to traditional classification, Hebrew is a "Semitic" language.
-More precisely, it belongs to the North-West group of these languages, along with, for example, southern "Canaanite", Phoenician, Moabite, Ammonite, Edomite.
-What these conventional labels conceal, which the geographic label always redefined by discoveries of new languages, is that Hebrew is a variety of the Canaanite language, fragmented but still basically homogeneous.
+More precisely, it belongs to the North-West group of these languages, along with, for example, Phoenician, Moabite, Ammonite, Edomite.
+What these conventional labels conceal is that the Canaanite language is fragmented but still basically homogeneous.
 "Hebrew" is then best interpreted as one of its local varieties, encompassing, specifically, the Canaanite dialects spoken in the territories of the kingdoms of Israel and Judah, from the 12th - 11th century B.C. onwards.

 The first, certain epigraphic documents come from Galilee and Samaria and date to the 9th or the first half of the 8th century B.C.
 The most ancient literary texts, preserved in the Hebrew scriptures, date approximately to the same time: the Song of Deborah (Judg.
 5: 1-30; 10th - 9th century), the Song of Moses (Deut 32: 1-43; 8th century), the prophecies of Amos and Hosea.
 The fall of the kingdom of Israel in 722 B.C., and later of the kingdom of Judah in 586 B.C. lead to the quick disappearance of Hebrew as an epigraphic and spoken language.
 Its place was taken by Aramaic, already widespread as a consequence of the Assyrian conquests.